bec5030/bec5030.github.io/_posts/2016-8-31-Arcade-Controller.md

 title: Arcade Controller
 ---

 This post is about an arcade controller I created from a microcontroller using C code.
-The controller runs on a bare metal STM32F4 and acts as a USB HID keyboard when connected to a computer.
+The controller runs on a bare metal STM32F4 and acts as a USB HID keyboard.

 ![an image alt text]({{ site.baseurl }}/images/controller_top.jpg "arcade controller top view")
 ![an image alt text]({{ site.baseurl }}/images/controller_inside.jpg "arcade controller inside view")